How to Earn Your Indiana Real Estate License

 If you’re sold on the flexibility, freedom, and financial possibilities that becoming a real estate agent can provide you, then it’s time to take the next steps.
 But what are those steps?
 In this post, we’ll go over the exact steps you need to take on your way to earning an Indiana real estate license.

 Step One: Pass an Approved Real Estate Pre-Licensing Course

 If you are at least 18 years old and have your high school diploma or equivalent, then you are eligible to become an Indiana real estate agent.

 This course will cover topics like Contracts, Fair Housing, Investments and Taxes, and Property Law, to name a few.
-You will then need to pass the final exam with a minimum score of 75% in order to move forward and take the state exam.
+You will then need to pass the exams with a minimum score of 75% in order to move forward and take the state exam.

-Your success in becoming a real estate agent can be impacted by the course you choose to take.
+Your success in receiving your real estate license can be impacted by the course you choose to take.
 If you choose the wrong course that doesn’t offer the kind of learning format or support that you need, it can make it much more difficult for you to learn the material and stay motivated.

 When comparing courses, be sure to check reviews about the schools that are offering them.
-Pay particular attention to any reviews that mention how engaging or helpful the teacher is, as the quality of a teacher can make all the difference when taking a class.
+Pay particular attention to any reviews that mention how engaging or helpful the teacher is.
+The quality of a teacher can make all the difference when taking a class.